 The first three peaks at noon are clearly visible.
 After that, wind slowly picked up and the fourth solar peak is hiding in a blob of wind/solar.
 Then a sharp drop downwards because there was no sun anymore and wind dropped.
 Then wind picked up again, together with solar so the next two peak resided in a blob.
 Then the wind dropped again and the last export peak at noon is visible again.
 Just eyeballing the two graphs gives me the impression that the im/export balance is following wind and solar.
 Certainly not lignite, because the production was pretty stable the whole time.

 Curious as I am, I wondered how much agreement there actually is.
-One could get some impression from viewing the previous graphs one could get an impression, but is that impression also true?
+One could get some impression from viewing the previous graphs, but is that impression also correct?
 I couldn’t find any download function other than in picture format, so I found myself transcribing all the data points manually into Calc.
 A tedious job that took me a while, but now I could display the data in several ways and at the same scale.
-Right away, it became very quickly clear that the import/export balance was always at the export side during the entire past seven days.
-So Germany exported more than it imported every single time.
+Right away, it very quickly became clear that the import/export balance was always at the export side during the entire seven days period.
+So Germany exported more than it imported every single moment.

 When I then compare solar production with balance of imports and exports I get this:

 Clearly showing that the first three export peaks followed solar production.
 The third production peak even snuggly fits into the im/export-balance peak.
-The next peaks shows the influence of wind that overpowers that of solar.
+The next peaks show that the influence of wind overpowers solar.
 In the last peak we see the influence of the diminishing wind and solar production.

 When I add wind with solar, I get this: